brett-castellanos/yd_app/README.md

 ## Hypothesis Testing

+### Does being a member of EYD or AYD effect the number of games played?
+[H_0]

 ## For the Future (as of May 31, 2019)

 ### Flask Application

 ### Scheduled Scraping for New Data

-### Deployment

 ## Post-Mortem (as of May 31, 2019)

 ### What went well?
 1. Version control.
-2. Use of MongoDB and Postgres.
+2. Use of MongoDB, Postgres, and SQLalchemy.
 3. Pandas during data cleaning.
-4. Reasonable implementation of the

 ### What could be improved?
 1. Better utilization of cloud computing.
 2. Utilization of descriptive statistics.
 3. Better use of existing libraries.
 4. Better testing procedures and workflow.

-### How to improve for next time?
+5. Better use of OOP methodology.